j1c/talks/docs/brain-2023/brain2023-poster.md

 </div>
 <div>

-- Structural connectomes are heritable without controlling for neuroanatomy.
-- Neuroanatomy is also highly heritable
+- Associational tests show significant heritability in all genders and connectome models.

 </div>

 <div>

-- Connectomes remain heritable after controlling for effects of neuroanatomy on connectomes.
+- Causal tests that control for neuroanatomy and age show significant heritability in some connectome models and some genders.

 </div>

 <div>

-- Provide tools for future analysis on populations of connectomes.
+- Provide code and tools for future analysis on populations of connectomes in _graspologic_ and _hyppo_.

 </div>